MutasimBillahArib/MutasimBillahArib.github.io/_posts/2025-08-21-confusion-matrix.md

 “Accuracy?”
 Holmes scrawled.

 $$
 \frac{TP + TN}{\text{Total}} = \frac{5 + 990}{1000} = 99.5\%
 $$

-“Glittering!
-Yet it hides the ten Lucys.
-Accuracy is a lazy storyteller—it tells the tale of the majority, not the critical few.”
+“Gleaming, yet treacherous,” Holmes said softly.
+“It hides ten Lucys.
+Accuracy tells the story of the crowd, not the few who truly matter.”

-## Choosing the Right Metric
+## The Right Metric

-Holmes straightened.
-“The true question is not *How accurate?* but *What is the cost of being wrong in this particular way?* Observe.”
+Holmes leaned close.
+“The question is not *How accurate?* but *What is the cost of being wrong?* Consider your world, Trevelyan.”

-### 🩺 Scenario 1: Cancer Screening (Trevelyan’s Case)
+### 🩺 Cancer Screening
 - **False Negative:** Catastrophic—delayed treatment, death.
-- **False Positive:** Anxiety, extra tests—serious, but survivable.
+- **False Positive:** Anxiety, tests—annoying, but survivable.
 - **Priority:** Catch every possible tumor.
 - **Metric:** Recall.

 $$
 \text{Recall} = \frac{TP}{TP + FN} = \frac{5}{15} = 33\%
 $$

-Holmes pointed.
-“There is your disaster.”
+Holmes jabbed the paper.
+“There lies your disaster.”

-Dr. Trevelyan buried his head in his hands.
+Dr. Trevelyan’s head sank.
 “It wasn’t 99%.
 It was 33%.
-Only one in three tumors caught.
-We failed ten Lucys.”

-### 📧 Scenario 2: Spam Email Filter
-Holmes gave a wry smile.
+Ten Lucys… lost.”

+## Other Lessons from Holmes

-“A trivial modern nuisance.
-False negatives—spam in the inbox—are tolerable.
+- **Spam Filter**: False negatives—spam in the inbox—are tolerable.
 False positives—an urgent letter lost—are catastrophic.
-Thus, the wise man demands **Precision**.”
+Thus, the wise man demands **Precision**($= \frac{TP}{TP + FP}$).

-$$
-\text{Precision} = \frac{TP}{TP + FP}
-$$

-### ⚖️ Scenario 3: Loan Approval

-“A balance of perils.
+- **Loan Approval**: A balance of perils.
 Deny a worthy man credit—bad.
 Approve a rogue—worse.
 Both errors cut, though differently.
-Here the **F1-score**, harmonising recall and precision, is the truest guide.”
+Here the **F1-score**($F1 = 2 \cdot \frac{\text{Precision} \cdot \text{Recall}}{\text{Precision} + \text{Recall}}$), harmonising recall and precision, is the truest guide.

-$$
-F_1 = 2 \cdot \frac{\text{Precision} \cdot \text{Recall}}{\text{Precision} + \text{Recall}}
-$$

-### 🤒 Scenario 4: Common Disease Screening

-“Where disease is frequent and errors less dire, **accuracy** regains some meaning.
+- **Common Disease**: Where disease is frequent and errors less dire, **Accuracy** regains some meaning.
 But only, Watson, if the classes are balanced.
-Always consult the matrix before you trust the percentage.”
+Always consult the matrix before you trust the percentage.

 ## The Crime in the Numbers

-Holmes delved deeper into the clinic’s files.
-At last, he drew forth a memorandum.
+Holmes delved deeper and drew forth a memorandum.
-“Here, Watson—buried in appendices.
-They knew the machine missed more tumors in younger women, but they concealed it in their promotional boasts.
-Not a flaw of science, but of men.
-The crime is not in the code, but in the concealment.”
+“They knew the machine missed tumors in younger women,” he said, voice cold, “yet hid it behind glossy promises.
+Not a flaw of science—but of men.”

-In the weeks that followed, reforms were enacted.
-The AI was rebuilt to prioritise recall, casting a wider net.
-More false alarms arose, but fewer Lucys were missed.
-A second safeguard was added: every positive was carefully reviewed by a physician before action was taken.
+Reforms followed.
+The AI was rebuilt to prioritize recall.
+False alarms increased, but fewer Lucys were missed.
+Every positive was now reviewed by a physician before action.

 ## Holmes’s Reflection

-As we sat again by the fire, I could not help but ask, “Holmes, what then is accuracy?”
+By the fire, I asked, “Holmes, then, what is accuracy?”

-He gave a thin smile.
+He smiled thinly.
-“Accuracy, my dear Watson, is the laziest of storytellers.
-It smooths the jagged edges and tells you only what you wish to hear.
-But the Confusion Matrix—ah, that tells the whole story.
-It shows you where the landmines are buried.
-And sometimes, Watson, saving a life means enduring a thousand false alarms.”
+“Accuracy, Watson, is the laziest storyteller.
+It smooths jagged edges and whispers comforting lies.
+The Confusion Matrix tells the whole story—it shows where the landmines lie.
+And sometimes, saving a life demands enduring a thousand false alarms.”

+## TL;DR

+- Accuracy lies when classes are imbalanced (like rare diseases).
+Ignore it alone!

+- Maximize RECALL when missing a positive is CATASTROPHIC (Cancer screening, search & rescue).
+Catch everything, even if it means false alarms.

+- Maximize PRECISION when false positives are CATASTROPHIC (Spam filters, loan approvals for high-risk).
+Be super sure when you say "YES".

+- Use F1-SCORE when BOTH false positives and false negatives are costly and need balancing (Loan approvals, general classification).

+- ALWAYS look at the full Confusion Matrix.
+The story is in the quadrants.
+Know your costs!